louvasquez/rdf-graph-viewer/README.md

 - permits filtering of triples by list of strings (see config)
 - override of pyvis Network settings (see config)
 - overrides node's label with subject for matching labels (see config) (RDF/LPG impedance mismatch)
+- "propertizes" edges, converting edges into properties (see config)

 # Details